JetBrains-Research/KEEPs/KEEP.md

 ### Approach

-We had a preliminary discussion about a design where errors have a separate hierarch with the same features as an existing classes.
+We had a preliminary discussion about a design where errors have a separate hierarchy with the same features as existing classes.
 This approach is directed by a goal "Let's add as many features as possible to remain errors inferrable".
 But this approach has several significant issues.